Alison Klevnäs

-Dr Alison Klevnäs is employed in the Department of Archaeology and Classical Studies at Stockholm University as PI for a project investigating the first burials in churchyards on Gotland.
-From 2023 she is also a researcher in the Department of Archaeology and Ancient History at Uppsala University where she is working on the PresentDead ERC-funded project on early medieval reopening.
+Dr Alison Klevnäs is employed as a researcher in the Department of Archaeology and Ancient History at Uppsala University where among other projects she is working on the ERC-funded PresentDead on early medieval reopening.

 Her PhD was completed at the University of Cambridge in 2010 and investigated Merovingian-period grave disturbance in northern and western Europe, with the main case study in East Kent in Anglo-Saxon England.